yannissgarra/adr-bundle/README.md

 In this bundle, there is a responder manager `\Webmunkeez\ADRBundle\Response\Responder` that you can inject into your actions (or controllers).

-This responder manager takes all responders of your application (it uses a compiler pass to get all services tagged `webmunkeez.responder` sorted by priority) and find the right one to render the response.
+This responder manager takes all responders of your application (it uses a compiler pass to get all services tagged `webmunkeez_adr.responder` sorted by priority) and find the right one to render the response.

 ```php
 final class StoryDetailAction implements \Webmunkeez\ADRBundle\Action\ActionInterface